FIU-SCIS-Senior-Projects/SaaS-Integration-Library/Documents/Installation & Maintenance.md

 **Note:**

 In order to give some security I stored the Trello Developer Key in a separate folder outside of git.
 So there is a line of code that will have to be changed for you when you create it.
+You will also have to get a Trello Developer Key (see https://trello.com/docs/) to use.

 ![Image of Code to change location](images/Secretlocation.png?raw=true)